 What happens if the indicator wrap gets wet from rain or snow?

-How does the reflective wrap differ from others?
+How does the reflective only wrap differ from the indicator wraps?

 Is the ink safe?

 I noticed that after some time the ink changed back to its original color.
 Can the wrap be reused again?

 The ink will revert back to its original color after some time and will change color again when exposed to acid.

 How long should I wait to retrieve the arrow or bolt to inspect it after shooting it at an animal?